pcal43/mob-filter/CONFIG.md

 # Configuring Mob-Filter

-As of Mob Filter version 0.19.x, you now have two ways to configure MobFilter:
+As of Mob Filter version 0.19.0+1.21.7, you can choose from two different ways to configure MobFilter:

 * [`mobfilter.simple`](docs/simple-configuration.md) - Simplified configuration with limited features.
 * [`mobfilter.json5`](docs/advanced-configuration.md) - Advanced configuration using json.